Kong/kongponents/docs/components/select.md

 ### itemCreationValidator

 Prop for passing a function for input validation when item creation is enabled.

-The function takes query input string as a single parameter and must return a `boolean` value.
-When a function passed through `itemCreationValidator` returns `false`, the _Add new value_ button will be disabled.
+The function takes the query input string as a single parameter and must return a `boolean` value.

+When the function passed through `itemCreationValidator` returns `false`, the "Add new value" button will be disabled.

 <KSelect
   enable-filtering